Attala County, Mississippi Branch of the NAACP v. Evans

 The district court, however, ruled that the plaintiffs’ suit could not proceed.
 It cited two Supreme Court decisions—Younger v.
 Harris (1971) and O’Shea v.
 Littleton (1974)—which instruct federal courts to “abstain” from hearing challenges to the conduct of state officials when doing so would disrupt state criminal proceedings and when other avenues for relief are available.
 The plaintiffs appealed that decision to the Fifth Circuit, where CAC filed an amicus curiae brief urging reversal of the district court’s decision and allowing the case to proceed.

-Our brief makes two points.
-First, we explain that the abstention doctrine of Younger and O’Shea is at odds with the text, history, and purpose of Section 1983.
+Our brief made two points.
+First, we explained that the abstention doctrine of Younger and O’Shea is at odds with the text, history, and purpose of Section 1983.
 That law broadly provides a right to sue “every person” who, under color of state law or custom, deprives another person of “any rights, privileges, or immunities secured by the Constitution.”
 And when Congress passed Section 1983 during the Reconstruction era, one of its main purposes was to empower the federal courts to correct unconstitutional discrimination taking place in state criminal justice systems.
-As our brief explains, Section 1983 was part of a sweeping array of civil rights legislation enacted by Congress to interject the federal courts between Southern states and the citizens they refused to treat equally after the Civil War.
+As our brief explained, Section 1983 was part of a sweeping array of civil rights legislation enacted by Congress to interject the federal courts between Southern states and the citizens they refused to treat equally after the Civil War.
 Congress heard extensive testimony regarding the failure of state judges and juries to protect the constitutional rights of Black citizens, and Section 1983’s advocates and opponents all understood that it would allow federal courts to adjudicate such allegations.
 Moreover, Congress specifically rejected proposals that would have required the federal courts to abstain from hearing constitutional challenges in deference to state courts.
 The Supreme Court ignored this history, along with the text and purpose of Section 1983, when it crafted the Younger and O’Shea abstention doctrine a century later.

 February 12, 2021